 The term “high-tensile wire” simply refers to wires under tension.
 This includes woven-wire fabrics, smooth-wire fences, and the majority of electric-fence designs.
 The key characteristic of all these is that the fence is pulled tight like a tuned instrument string (though not nearly as tight).
 Posts, corner assemblies, and braces placed intermittently provide the counter force to the pulling forces of the fence material.

 Proper construction, therefore, requires a knowledgeable application of construction techniques to assure that fences are properly braced.
 In some cases, springs or tighteners are applied to keep fences properly tensioned in changing temperatures and as an effect of aging and stretching.
-Fence fabrics often have kinks, which act as springs to counter the expansion and contraction of metal in changing temperature.
+Fence fabrics often have kinks, which act as springs to counter the expansion and contraction of metal in changing temperatures.

 Smooth-wire designs are the least expensive fences to construct.
 They’re basically barbed-wire fences without the barbs.
 Wide spacing of poles as much as 20 feet adds to the low cost of some designs.